krdarrah/trigBoard_docs/docs/quickstart.rst

 5 - The remaining settings determine the push notification service, so see :ref:`Supported Services Page <Services>`  Note that the "Battery Voltage Calibration Offset" is set during factory programming.

+6 - Don't forget to Disconnect from the Configurator when complete!
+The device does not send notifications while the Configurator is active